Basis-Theory/docs/source/includes/elements/_elements_services.md

 });
 ```

 Allows secure submission and tokenization of a bank element.
-Returns a `Promise` that resolves to the tokenized bank data.
+Returns a `Promise` that resolves to the tokenized bank
+data.
+The `Promise` will reject with an [error](#elements-services-errors) if the response status is not in the 2xx
+range.

 Internally, `BasisTheory.elements.atomicBanks.create` calls [Create Atomic Bank API](/api-reference#atomic-banks-create-atomic-bank).